 For inquiries on ski holiday packages with Skeena and Hudson Bay Mountain

-Guests should travel to Smithers two days before their first cat ski day.
+Guests are recommended to travel to Smithers two days before their first cat ski day.

-There are two airlines that fly from Vancouver to Smithers: Air Canada and Central Mountain Air.
+There is currently only one airline that flies from Vancouver to Smithers: Air Canada with two flights per day.
 Please note that the current daily Air Canada afternoon flight from Vancouver to Smithers does not allow enough time for you to arrive in Smithers and travel directly to Skeena Base camp that same day.
-So unless more flights are added, you should organize your plane travel to arrive in Smithers 2 days prior to your first day of cat skiing.
-Central Mountain air flies the Vancouver-Smithers route on Mondays, Wednesdays & Fridays.

 For example for the February 12-15 trip, arrive by your Air Canada flight on the afternoon of February 10 and spend the night in Smithers, Ski at Hudson Bay Mountain on February 11, and fly by helicopter from Smithers to Skeena Base Camp in the late afternoon of February 11 – and start cat skiing on February 12.

-Helicopter transfer from the Smithers airport to the Skeena Base Camp is an additional cost of $400 roundtrip plus tax, which is not included in the cost of the trip paid to Skeena.
+Helicopter transfer from Suskwa Lodge to the Skeena Base Camp is an additional approximate cost of $400 roundtrip plus tax, subject to change, which is not included in the cost of the trip paid to Skeena.
 Due to helicopter travel, guests are limited to a total luggage weight of 35 lbs, including ski boots.
 Guests are permitted to bring one set of skis or one snowboard which are NOT included in the 35 lbs.
 If weather prevents a helicopter transfer, guests will travel by vehicle and snowcat – at no cost.